Mikluki/GRE/g_Quant-guide.md

 - Property 4: Almost all of the data are within 2 standard deviations of the mean.

 #### Tips
-- when there is average manipulation it is prudent to think about the sum:
+- When there is average manipulation it is prudent to think about the sum:
-    52 average of 10    sum = 520
+    52 average of 10 &emsp;   sum = 520
-    53 average of 9     sum = 477
+    53 average of 9  &emsp;   sum = 477
     thrown away 520 - 477 = 43

 - Impossible number means pattern: